As used in this Chapter, the following words have the meaning indicated:

 This Chapter shall not apply to a Federal, State or local government employee or a public utility employee in the performance of his/her duty for his/her employer.

-No person shall act as a peddler or as a solicitor within the City without first obtaining a license in accordance with this Chapter.
-A canvasser is not required to have a license but any canvasser wanting a license for the purpose of reassuring City residents of the canvasser's good faith shall be issued one upon request.
+No person shall act as a peddler or as a solicitor within the City without first obtaining an identification card in accordance with this Chapter.
+A canvasser is not required to have an identification card but any canvasser wanting an identification card for the purpose of reassuring City residents of the canvasser's good faith shall be issued one upon request.

-The fee for the issuance of each license shall be:
+The fee for the issuance of each identification card shall be:

-For a peddler acting on behalf of a merchant not otherwise licensed to do business within the City: A fee of five dollars ($5.00) per day.
+For a peddler acting on behalf of a merchant not otherwise licensed to do business within the City: $10.00 annual fee.

 For a solicitor, including a commercial solicitor advertising an event, activity, good or service for purchase at a location away from the residence: no fee.

-For a canvasser requesting a license: no fee.
+For a canvasser requesting an identification card: no fee.

-Any person or organization, formal or informal, may apply for one (1) or more licenses by completing an application form at the office of the issuing officer during regular office hours.
+Any person or organization, formal or informal, may apply for one (1) or more identification cards by completing an application form at the office of the issuing officer during regular office hours.